m1chaelwilliams/rpg-in-golang/README.md

 This project uses git branches to manage the different episodes.
 Click on the branch labelled `main` in the topleft and select the appropriate episode:
 ![Screenshot of selecting a branch](./github_assets/branches.png)

+# File structure
+ - `assets/` contains all assets used in the game
+ - `entities/` contains all entity types
+ - `github_assets/` ignore, this is for the documentation

 # License

 All code is licensed under [MIT](./LICENSE)